Greg Tate: Later career

 He was the Louis Armstrong Visiting Professor at Columbia University's Center for Jazz Studies in 2009 and a visiting professor of Africana studies at Brown University in 2012.
 In 2010, he was awarded a United States Artists fellowship.

 Personal life

 Tate had a daughter, Chinara Tate, born circa 1979.
 In New York, he was a longtime resident of Harlem.

 Tate died of cardiac arrest on December 7, 2021, in New York City, at the age of 64.
-That night, the Apollo Theater in Harlem displayed his name on the marquee in remembrance, its usual response for cultural icons.
+That night, the Apollo Theater in Harlem displayed his name on the marquee in remembrance of him as a cultural icon.